OverTheWireOrg/OverTheWire-website/wargames/bandit/bandit14.md

 bandit14**.
 For this level, you don't get the next password, but you get a private SSH key that can be used to log into the next level.
 Look at the commands that logged you into previous bandit levels, and find out how to use the key for this level.
+If you need help with this level: a hint file can be found in the home directory.
+Make sure to read the error messages as they are informative.

 Commands you may need to solve this level
 -----------------------------------------